 Discussing confidential information over the telephone.

-Disclosing confidential information only to authorised individuals.
+Disclosing confidential information only to authorized individuals.

-Uploading confidential information to a shared web site.
+Uploading confidential information to a shared website.

 Emailing confidential information to a colleague.